-Adding an airflow sensor to the Prolon VAV controller lets it regulate the temperature AND the airflow of a zone, independently of the static pressure variations of the system.
-Two different airflow sensors are offered (see Figure 6):
+Airflow sensors are only included in the PL-C1050-VAV-PI models only.
+Adding an airflow sensor to the Prolon C1050 lets it regulate the airflow as well as temperature in a zone, independently of the static pressure variations of the system.